The History of Greeting Cards – Sumerian, Victorian and beyond…

 Over time civilizations began to use different materials for writing messages including animal skin, animal bone and beaten bark.
 However, it was the invention of paper in 105 AD that transformed the written word as a form of greeting.
 From this period onwards the Chinese invented many forms of paper, and after 750 AD the Japanese developed the idea even further.
 Once paper had reached the rest of Asia, and then Europe, it became an indispensable material and was being mass produced by the 13th century.

-Homemade cards for the elites
+Homemade cards for the elite

 It was in the 14th century that homemade cards, somewhat resembling the modern greeting card, made an appearance.
 The Germans started to print New Year greetings on woodcut and paper greetings started to be exchanged too.
 Even Saint Valentine was celebrated at this time, but cards of this variety, or any variety in fact, were expensive because they were made by hand and delivered by servants, so they were few and far between.
 Only those with high social status would send or receive such a greeting, resulting in the greeting card becoming a symbol of wealth.